martinthomson/escape-report/draft-thomson-escape-report.md

 AMP.
 In particular, the question of how independent the AMP project would be of Google and Google Search.

-While AMP is effectively controlled by Google, It it was asserted that the governance structure was intended to be more independent of Google over time.
+Three of the seven members of the AMP Technical Steering Committee, the body that governs AMP, are Google employees, which gives Google considerable influence over the project.
+It was asserted that the governance structure was intended to be more independent of Google over time.
 The understanding was that any consumer of the format, such as Google Search, would make an independent assessment about whether to use or require different aspects of the AMP project products.

 ## Constraints on the AMP Format